sparkflows/sparkflows-docs/docs/configuration/https-self-signed-certificate.rst

 Below are the steps for importing self-signed certificate into your Browser.

-Export the certicate to your machine
+Export the certificate to your machine
 --------------------------------------------

 - Got to ``URL`` for the ``HTTPS`` port.